GVaruni19/Python-Beginners/README.md

       12. Program to Find the Largest Number Among Three Numbers - solved
       13. Program to Find all Roots of a Quadratic Equation provided a,b,c
       14. Program to Check Leap Year - solved
-      15. Program to Check Whether a Number is Positive or Negative
+      15. Program to Check Whether a Number is Positive or Negative - solved
       16. Program to Check Whether a Character is an Alphabet or not
       17. Program to Calculate the Sum of Natural Numbers
       18. Program to Find Factorial of a Number - solved